Virginia Tech® home

 Clean / loose threads / tacking stitches / tags:

 Everything should be clean and well-pressed.
 Allow time to take your suit to the dry cleaner if needed.
 Hold it up to bright light to check for stains you might not see in your closet.
-Carefully inspect clothes for tags, dangling threads, etc. Cut away the tacking threads that hold jacket and skirt vents closed (these are for the garment to stay neat at the retailer, not for permanent use).
+Carefully inspect clothes for tags, dangling threads, etc. Cut away the tacking threads that hold jacket and skirt vents closed (these are for the garment to stay neat at the retailer and during shipping, not for permanent use).

 Suit: